PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Sat, 06 Jul 2024 20:48:43 GMT
+⏰ Updated on Sun, 05 May 2024 11:33:22 GMT

-💭 Thought: Lagi butuh kopi untuk menghadapi tugas kuliah!
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!